rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> The first step in migrating our application to Windows Azure is to create our VM.
+	> The first step in migrating our application to Windows Azure is to create a VM.
 	>
 	> Let us first navigate to the Windows Azure portal and get signed in.
 	>
-	> We use live id for authentication on the portal - so let’s get log in.
+	> We use Live ID for authentication on the portal, so let’s log in.

 1. Click **New** | **Virtual Machine** | **From Gallery**.

 	![Creating Virtual Machine from Gallery](images/creating-virtual-machine-from-gallery.png?raw=true "Creating Virtual Machine from Gallery")

-	_Creating Virtual Machine from Gallery_
+	_Creating a virtual machine from the Gallery_

 	>**Speaking Point**
 	>
 	> Now that we’re logged in, creating a virtual machine via the portal is easy.
 Let’s select the virtual machines option in the navigation pane.
 	>
 	> At least one virtual machine will be created, but we’re going to create a new virtual machine that has SQL Server 2012.
-To do that, we’re going to select the **FROM GALLARY** option.
+To do that, we’re going to select the **FROM GALLERY** option.
 	>
-	>**Quick Create** if you only need one virtual machine that doesn’t need to be load-balanced or joined to a virtual network.
+	>You can use **Quick Create** if you only need one virtual machine that doesn’t need to be load-balanced or joined to a virtual network or
-	>
-	>**From Gallery** you have more complex solution.
-Witth this option you have more flexibility in how the machine is used in advanced solutions.
+**From Gallery** if you have more complex solution.
+With the latter, you have more flexibility in how the machine is used in advanced scenarios.

 1. In the **CREATE VIRTUAL MACHINE** dialog, select the **SQL Server 2012 Evaluation** option.
 1. Click the right arrow (Next).